anatoly-scherbakov/documented/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/documented.svg)](https://pypi.org/project/documented/)
 [![wemake-python-styleguide](https://img.shields.io/badge/style-wemake-000000.svg)](https://github.com/wemake-services/wemake-python-styleguide)

-Human readable exceptions in Python.
+Templated docstrings for Python classes.

 ## Features

-- Use exceptions as components of your business logic, to improve readability of your code;
+- Describe your business logic in docstrings of your classes and exceptions;
-- When an unhandled exception is printed, make it human readable and helpful.
+- When printing an object or an exception, your code will explain to you what is going on.

 ## Installation